-Of course, none of the desirable outcomes will happen very soon without major public support for moving forward on SEL implementation and research!
+Of course, none of the desirable outcomes will happen very soon without major public support for moving forward on emotional intelligence implementation and research!

 And that no facet of human life, no challenges we face, will go untouched by such progress.

-Unfortunately, none of the leading – and much to be honored – SEL-oriented American organizations have to date created the bandwidth to promotes SEL widely and effectively to the public itself.
+Unfortunately, none of the leading – and much to be honored – social-emotional learning-oriented American organizations have to date created the bandwidth to promote the cause widely and effectively to the public itself.

-This leaves parents and the general population largely oblivious to what knowledgeable educators accept as the exceptional benefits of implementing SEL in every school across the country – indeed, in the world.
+This leaves parents and the general population largely oblivious to what knowledgeable educators accept as the exceptional benefits of implementing this learning in every school across the country – indeed, in the world.

 In the absence of public support, funding for the infrastructure, materials, and personnel training required languishes, and bureaucratic resistance does not.
-No surprise then that comprehensive, well-integrated, evidence-based SEL has been adopted by relatively few American schools even though they are cost-effective long term.
+No surprise then that comprehensive, well-integrated, evidence-based programs and practices have been adopted by relatively few American schools even though they are cost-effective long term.

-Instead, an unknown percentage of schools (one estimate is about a-quarter of U.S. schools or less) use educational elements of SEL intermittently rather than consistently, with generally scattered results.
-Only an estimated 10% of schools have prioritized SEL and integrated it fully into their school cultures and classes.
+Instead, an unknown percentage of schools (one estimate is about a-quarter of U.S. schools or less) use elements of social-emotional learning intermittently rather than consistently, with generally scattered results.
+Only an estimated 10% of schools have prioritized such learning and integrated it fully into their school cultures and classes.

 (By sad contrast, under “zero-tolerance” policies heavy on discipline and law enforcement rather than on addressing the emotional and psychological roots of violence, the nation’s schools since 2009 have, on average, reported an annual suspension rate of 10%, the highest it’s ever been, with many minor offenses criminalized and youths sent to jail.
 This according to U.S. Department of Education’s civil-rights data.
 Fortunately, such programs are now in decline.)

-By inspiring and mobilizing the public to insist on SEL program in all schools, The Big EQ Campaign seeks to provide wind in the sails of the many remarkable organizations and businesses dedicated to furthering Social and Emotional Learning in education – a big public push they have longed for.
+By inspiring and mobilizing the public to insist on this learning in all schools, we seek to provide wind in the sails of the many remarkable organizations and businesses dedicated to furthering this learning in schools – a big public push they have longed for.

 And some good news….

-Recent encouraging shifts in education policy that can be leveraged by The Big EQ Campaign make our efforts even more timely:
+Recent encouraging shifts in education policy that can be leveraged by the EQuip Our Kids!
+Campaign make our efforts even more timely:

-This is a major shift in federal policy and opens a door for parents and citizens mobilized by our campaign to likely meet less resistance than in the past in pressing for SEL in their local schools. .
+This is a major shift in federal policy and opens a door for parents and citizens mobilized by our campaign to meet less resistance than in the past in pressing for this superb learning in their local schools.

-While supporting the excellent work of these organizations and businesses, The Big EQ Campaign operates independently as a non-profit in order to have maximum flexibility to promote the cause, with no financing or directives from, or formal legal ties to, any of the organizations or businesses.
+While supporting the excellent work of these organizations and businesses, our Campaign operates independently as a nonprofit in order to have maximum flexibility to promote the cause, with no financing or directives from, or formal legal ties to, any of the support organizations or program providers.